xueannafang/hsp_toolkit_prototype/README.md

     - If it is found:

-   Hold the fire!
    The solvent you are looking for is already on the list.

    **Do not add it again.** (Repeated entries will cause crash.)